 For many of us, there are certain sales techniques that seem like incredibly bad choices.
 For example, isn’t it giving too much information away if you list your prices online instead of sharing them with potential customers during a sales conversation?
 And wouldn’t it be a bad idea to explicitly list people who you aren’t a good fit for online, because that will drive away potential customers before you even have a chance to talk to them?

-Today’s guest, Marcus Sheridan, insightfully busts both of those myths, and more.
-Marcus, AKA the Sales Lion, has been called a web marketing guru by the New York Times, perhaps thanks to his sometimes unconventional advice on what really works.
+Today’s guest, Marcus Sheridan, AKA the Sales Lion, has been called a web marketing guru by the New York Times, perhaps thanks to his sometimes unconventional advice on what sales techniques really work.
+We discuss deeply valuable information that gives insight into how customers think and behave, and how this relates to what you should do in your sales process.
 In today’s conversation, Marcus will talk about how to influence the buying criteria of your prospects to preempt their objections, and how to differentiate yourself in a sea of competitors.
-Mashable called his newest book, They Ask You Answer, the #1 marketing book to read in 2017.

 - [01:17] – Marcus talks about the biggest mistakes that he sees people make in sales.